CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 ## Making D10 Media
 Materials needed:
-* 1000 mL Steriocup
+* 1000 mL SterioCup
 * Vacuum nozzle
 * 1 L DMEM
 * Sodium Pyruvate
-* 100 mL FBS or CCS
+* 100 mL fetal bovine serum (FBS)
 * Broad Spectrum Antibiotic, Pen-Strep
 * Waste Container

-1. Thaw FBS/CCS and antibiotic in water bath, vortex FBS/CCS, spray outside with ethanol and put under hood.
+1. Thaw 150ml fetal bovine serum (FBS) and antibiotic in water bath, spray down outside outside of tubes thoroughly with 70% ethanol and put under hood.
-2. In a sterile environment under a cell culture hood, open 1L container of DMEM and remove/ discard 150 mL of media.
+2. In a sterile environment under a cell culture hood, open 1L container of DMEM and remove/discard 150 mL of media.
-3. Add 150 mL of FBS/CCS directly to DMEM container.
+3. Add 150 mL of FBS directly to DMEM container.
 4. If DMEM **does not** contain sodium pyruvate, add 10 mL of sodium pryvate to DMEM container.
-5. Add 5 mL of Pen-Strep Antibiotic to DMEM container.
+5. Add 5 mL of Pen-Strep Antibiotic to DMEM.
 6. Open Steriocup packaging and attach the vacuum adapter to the container and to the vacuum nozzle in the wall but do not turn on vacuum yet.
 7. Pour entire contents of DMEM container onto the filter portion of Steriocup and close with lid.
 8. Turn on vacuum and wait until all contents have been filtered through to the bottom portion of the container.
 9. Open the sterile blue lid and close steriocup.
 10. Label with D10 media on the side of the container and on the lid with the date and your initials.
 Store in 4C.

+{% include important.html content="Each person should have their own media.
+Do not share media with others or you increase changes of contamination." %}

 ## Caco-2 cell culture
 * Prepare a T25 flask with 8mL prewarmed D10 media and place in 37C incubator to equilibrate.
 * Pull cells from liquid nitrogen storage.
 Thaw rapidly in 37C water bath.
+* Spray thawed vial generously with 70% ethanol
 * With a 2mL serological pipette, transfer thawed contents (~1mL) to the prepared T25.
 Pipette up and down to ensure all contents are transferred.
 There is no need to spin down/aspirate.
-* Incubate flask at 37C and wait for confluent growth.
+* Incubate flask at 37C and wait for confluent growth (usually 3-5 days).
-* Expand cells to four T75 flasks (see below for how to pass cells in 2D flasks).
+* Expand confluent T25 to one T75 flasks (see below for how to pass cells in flasks).
 * Keep working cultures of the cells by subculturing them once or twice a week, as needed.
+* Flasks should be labeled with your name or initials, date of passage, cell line, and passage number.

 ## Passing caco-2 cells
 * Warm 0.25% Trypsin-EDTA and D10 media in 37C water bath.
 Once pre-warmed, place under hood.
 * Take out flask with confluent cell growth.
 Remove all D10 media in flask and discard.
-* Wash flask with Trypsin (2mL for T25 and 5mL for T75) 2-3 times then discard Trypsin.
+* Wash flask with Trypsin (2mL for T25 and 5mL for T75) then immediately remove the trypsin wash and discard.
-* Add Trypsin to flask (0.5mL for T25 and 1.5mL for T75).
-Place flask on side and make sure Trypsin coats the bottom of the flask.
+* Add fresh, warm 0.25% trypsin to washed flask (0.5mL for T25 and 1.5mL for T75).
+Tip flask side to side and make sure trypsin coats the bottom of the flask.
 * Incubate flask with trypsin at 37C for 5 minutes.
 * Check flask under microscope to see if cells are floating in suspension or still adhered to the flask.
 If still adhered, place flask back into the incubator for another 5 minutes then check again.
 * Resuspend with 8.5 mL of D10 media.